system-zero/system-zero/data/docs/la.md

 #                object is considered the one that has a value of `null`
 # func        -  function definition
 # lambda      -  lambda function
+# Type        -  user defined type
+# New         -  initializer for user defined types
 # if          -  if conditional
 # ifnot       -  ifnot conditional
 # else        -  else clause